-Thousands of years ago, Chinese medicine practitioners took a look at the way food affects a person’s energy and overall health and developed a classification system.
+Thousands of years ago, Chinese medicine practitioners took a look at the way food affects a person’s energy levels and overall health and developed a classification system.
 They grouped foods according to yin and yang, or their ability to cool or heat the body.
-Today’s practitioners of traditional Chinese medicine still believe that the combination of foods that a person eats needs to be in equilibrium in order to achieve a balanced and healthy body.
+Today’s practitioners of traditional Chinese medicine still believe that the combination of foods a person eats needs to be in balance in order to achieve a healthy body.

-In other words, there needs to be a balance of yin and yang.
+In other words, there needs to be an equilibrium between yin and yang.

 The combination of foods a person eats needs to be in equilibrium

-According to Chinese medicine, ‘warming’ foods raise the yang of the body by increasing energy levels, improving circulation and fending off cold.
-Conversely, ‘cooling’ foods raise the yin of the body by helping it eliminate toxins, reduce heat and cool the blood.
+According to Chinese medicine, ‘warming’ foods raise the yang of the body by boosting energy, improving circulation and dispelling the cold.
+‘Cooling’ foods, on the other hand, increase the yin of the body by clearing toxins, reducing heat and calming the blood.
 There are also foods that are classified as neutral.

 Garlic exhibits ‘warming’ qualities